 TJJD offers a wide array of programs that help juveniles across the state of Texas who are in our care.
-The agency maintains five secure facilities and six halfway houses, all of which offer programs to meet the individual needs of the youth.
+The agency maintains five secure facilities and five halfway houses, all of which offer programs to meet the individual needs of the youth.
 Learn more about the juvenile justice system below.

 TJJD operates five secure facilities and six halfway houses across the state.
 Click below for a complete list with contact information and location.